jbush001/NyuziProcessor/tests/cosimulation/README.md

 If the test program used random register values for pointers, it would access invalid memory addresses.
-Instead, it reserves three registers to act as memory pointers, which it guarantees to be valid addresses. s0/v0 points to the base of a shared region, which all strands may read from s1/v1 is the base of a private, per-thread region that all each thread may write to. s2/v2 is pointer into the private region, that the test program assigns at random intervals.
+Instead, it reserves three registers to act as memory pointers, which it guarantees to be valid addresses. s0/v0 points to the base of a shared region, which all threads may read from s1/v1 is the base of a private, per-thread region that all each thread may write to. s2/v2 is pointer into the private region, that the test program assigns at random intervals.
 This validates instruction RAW dependency checking for memory